braintrustbroker/ReciterWords/README.md

 Unknown words will not be spoken by using the SND_NODEFAULT trick to skip anything, not found.

+Conversely you can add more vocabulary words just by copying them into the .\zWAV folder.

 r.exe is NOT case sensitive because Windows operating system is not case sensitive, and WINE also mimic this case insensitive behavior for the program.